canalplus/rx-player/doc/architecture/init/index.md

 Events allows the Init to reports milestones of the content playback, such as when the content is ready to play.

-It's also a way for the Init to communicate informations about the content and give some controls to the user.
+It's also a way for the Init to communicate information about the content and give some controls to the user.

 For example, as available audio languages are only known after the manifest has